mlir-school/mlir-school.github.io/themes.md

 As quantum computers scale, compilation becomes a fundamental challenge at all levels of abstraction.
 Quantum compilers are not just about the abstract representation of programs/intermediate representations in the compilation stack, but — especially in the non-Clifford and fault-tolerant regimes — also about the logical representation, layout, scheduling and distribution of compute.
 This is made more difficult by the target hardware — qubit architectures and their control systems — being an evolving target.
 Further, no system is purely quantum — even textbook algorithms such as Shor’s include structure, control flow, and classical instructions, and we need compiler toolchains that take this into account.
 While industrial-scale, open source tooling for classical compilation develops at high velocity and is heavily used, bespoke quantum compilers often reimplement the infrastructure as proprietary, closed source tools.
 The MLIR School is an opportunity to advance the state of compilers to make quantum computing first-class in the MLIR ecosystem.
-We will also learn from other domain-specific compilers, and investigate problems at the intersection of domains such as how noise models in quantum programs relate to noise in Fully Homomorphic Encryption
+We will also learn from other domain-specific compilers, and investigate problems at the intersection of domains such as how noise models in quantum programs relate to noise in Fully Homomorphic Encryption.

 ### Performance Modeling and Evaluation